alexquilis1/spanish-fuel-stations-analysis/README.md

 - [ ] Add English translations

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom License - see the [LICENSE](LICENSE) file for details.

+**Note:** Commercial use requires notification and may require permission.
+Contact for commercial licensing inquiries.

 ## 🙏 Acknowledgments